Cee Hambo Educational Scholarship Fund:

 • Obtained the grade of sophomore in high school or equivalent;

-• Been associated in the raising, handling, caring, and/or showing of Australian Shepherd dogs;
+• Been associated with the raising, handling, caring, and/or showing of Australian Shepherd dogs;

 • Demonstrated their accomplishments, awards, and activities associated with Australian Shepherds.